|

 very poor so no army service but his 3 brothers were involved.
 One of

-his brothers was electrocuted in the fan house at brierley pit.
+his brothers was electrocuted in the fan house at Brierley pit.
 I have

-found a death entry for a john t audin aged 38 in 1945 which might be
+found a death entry for a John T Audin aged 38 in 1945 which might be

 the one i will send for the death certificate unless you can suggest a